1 Samuel 2 – Hannah’s Prayer, Eli’s Evil Sons

 a.
 Then a man of God: We don’t know who this was; this man of God is one of the wonderful anonymous characters of the Bible.
 But it doesn’t matter who he was.
 He was a man of God, and God raised him up to speak to Eli and Eli’s whole family at this important time.

 b.
 Did I not clearly reveal Myself to the house of your father: The father referred to is Aaron, who was the first high priest.
 Since the high priesthood was a hereditary office, Eli was a descendant of Aaron, whom God had revealed Himself to.

 c.
 1 Samuel 2:28 is a wonderful summary of some of the duties of the priesthood in Israel.

-· To be My priest: First and foremost, the job of the High Priest was to minister unto the LORD.
+· To be My priest: First and foremost, the job of the high priest was to minister to the LORD.
 Before he served the people, he was a servant of God.
 He was not first the people’s priest, he was first the priest of God.

 · To offer upon My altar: The priest brought sacrifices for atonement and worship.